Katona/really-simple-xdm/README.md

 const messagingSrv = new CrossWindowMessagingService(window.parent, "*");
 const server = createServer(messagingSrv, Math);
 ```
-`createServer` requires to arguments, a `MessagingService` and the object which we want to make accessible in the host page (`Math` in our
+`createServer` requires two arguments, a `MessagingService` and the object which we want to make accessible in the host page (`Math` in our
 case).
 We use `CrossWindowMessagingService` which handles the message passing between cross domain frames.

 And in host page: